 He tried to hold back a sneeze in the living room.
-Light from double sash six over six windows revealed airborne dust particles from a 70ish style popcorn ceiling.
+Light from double sash six over six windows revealed airborne dust particles from a 70ish-style popcorn ceiling.

 “Of course not,” Frank lied, but he knew he couldn’t fool his friend for long.
 He was comfortable with that pc and did everything on it.

 Frank’s phone played Bugs Bunny’s theme song, alerting him to an incoming text message.
 Nucleus Market now has some of the newest sex games, toys, and adult animation at the lowest prices.
 Click this link.

-‘Well I’m not going to clink any links on my phone and pick up a virus, he thought.’
+‘Well I’m not going to click any links on my phone and pick up a virus,’ he thought.
 As an avid player of adult sex games and animation, he wanted to click the link but got a better idea.
 Oliver was bringing him a new computer tomorrow.
-Why not send this link to his old desktop?
+‘Why not send this link to his old desktop?’
 Makes sense he reasoned.
-If I get a virus on it, who cares?’
+‘If I get a virus on it, who cares?’

-Download TOR browser bundle, the next link stated.
+Download the TOR browser bundle, the next link stated.
 Feeling a little uneasy, he poured a scotch and soda to relax as the browser loaded.
-A search box popped up with a dialog box asking to type requested market or browse by category.
+A search box popped up with a dialog box asking to type the requested market or browse by category.

-“Damn.
+“Dammit.
 What have I gotten myself into?”
+Frank wondered.

-‘Your computer has an outdated Windows XP operating system and processor, Oliver told him earlier.’
+‘Your computer has an outdated Windows XP operating system and processor,’ Oliver told him earlier.

 Several websites in preview windows displayed live shows of several kinds.
 One had a naked man covered in blood pleasuring himself with a dead bird of some sort.
 Another had a woman tied to a bed spread-eagled, with a teen inserting objects into her orifices.

 Frank surmised he wouldn’t have that problem with his old XP tower.
 It didn’t have a cam.
 Holding his breath, he clicked on the image of a naked woman in a room with several nude men.
-‘Ahh, a gangbang.
-This is my speed,” he thought.’

 Frank was a little aroused, but that familiar feeling went away when the men beat the woman to a bloody pulp.
 She lay unconscious and bleeding on the bed.
 The men gave each other high fives as he went to make a drink.
 Pouring a double scotch, he heard the men say, “Be sure to click on Follow Us in the lower right-hand corner.”

 “No way in hell,” Frank said.
 Then he watched his screen in disbelief.
 His pointer moved over to the right-hand corner and clicked on the Follow Us button by itself.
 “What the….”
-The glass dropped from his hand smashing to pieces on the linoleum floor.
+The glass dropped from his hand smashing on the linoleum floor.
 Eyes fixed on the screen, he saw a dialog box pop up.
 He read the words ‘Welcome Frank Muller, 218 Garwood Lane, Plainville IL.
 Telephone number 447-323-0163.
 Muller@twitter and the same for Facebook.’